qfirstapp/qfirst/qfirstappTermsOfUse.md

 # TERMS OF USE
 Last Updated: 07/04/2020

 QFIRST , (“QFIRST” or “we”) provides the QFIRST application and services (we call these the "Services").
 By using the Services, you agree to be bound by these Terms of Use (“Terms”).
-If you do not agree to these Terms, including the mandatory arbitration provisions in Section 0, do not access or use the Services.
-If QFIRST makes changes to these Terms, we will notify you by revising the date at the top of the policy or will only allow you to login after you agree to the new policy.
+If you do not agree to these Terms, do not access or use the Services.
+If QFIRST makes changes to these Terms, we will notify you by revising the date at the top of the policy.
 Your continued use of the Services will confirm your acceptance of the changes.

 # AUDIENCE AND ACCOUNTS
 You must be at least 13 years of age to use the Services or submit any information to QFIRST.
 If you are between 13 and 18 years of age, you may only use the Services under the supervision of a parent or legal guardian who agrees to be bound by these Terms.